-Louis Vuitton stores are packed at this time of the year… At least every time I walk by my local store here in the Westfield Valley Fair mall in San Jose, California.
-It’s so busy most of the time that you need to take a number and wait your turn to even speak with an advisor.
-But what happens after Christmas when all the holiday crowds dwindle down, does Louis Vuitton start discounting some of the remaining 2019 inventory to make room for the 2020 collections?
+Louis Vuitton stores are usually packed at this time of the year (or at least they would be if not for the COVID-19 pandemic).
+But what happens after Christmas when all the holiday interest dwindles down, does Louis Vuitton start discounting some of the remaining 2021 inventory to make room for the 2022 collections?

 Does Louis Vuitton Have An After Christmas Sale?

 The quick answer is no, they don’t.
 They never do.

 Louis Vuitton is one of a handful of premium luxury brands that never offers any kind of discounts; not on Black Friday, Cyber Monday, Boxing Day, or any other day of the year, including after the holidays.
 The same goes for many of the other high-end brands such as Tiffany & Co., Chanel, Hermes and Prada.